US-EPA-CAMD/easey-design-system/README.md

 - Import desired files from folder within package.
 - For example, to insert the Header: ``` import { Header } from '@us-epa-camd/easey-design-system/Header'; ```

-# Adding and publishing to easey-common
+# Adding and publishing to easey-design-system

 ## Getting Started
 These instructions will show you how to edit the existing package, and publish a new version.